Chevrolet 9C1: Impala 9C1 (W-platform)

 The eighth generation W body Impala was powered by the 3.8L Buick V6 engine.
 The 3.8L V6 was mated to a heavy duty four-speed 4T65-E HD transmission and made 200 horsepower at 5,200 rpm and 200 lb-ft of torque at 4,000 rpm.
 Mechanically, the 8th generation 9C1 featured many upgrades over the standard Impala including auxiliary oil coolers for the engine oil, power steering, and transmission, a heavy duty radiator with heavy duty fans and extended life coolant, heavy duty front struts, heavy duty shock absorbers, police calibrated brakes, heavy duty front brake pads, and a 125 amp alternator.
 The 8th generation 9C1 had a 0-60 time of 9.2 seconds and a top speed of 124 mph.
 Also, traction control was not available on the 9C1.
 The interior featured several features not available on civilian Impalas including stab-proof front seatbacks, heavy duty front seats, a 100 amp auxiliary power point in the trunk, and "Surveillance Mode"; which was a button that disabled all interior lights to allow officers to hide themselves better.
 The 9C1 featured a standard AM/FM radio, standard dual zone climate control, a standard driver side torso airbag (2005), and lockout protection; which prevents the driver from locking the keys in the ignition in the event someone tries to lock the doors.
-This generation 9C1 was very popular with large inner-city departments such as the NYPD.The Chevrolet Impala was re-designed for the 2006 model year, once again riding on the W-body platform.
+This generation 9C1 was very popular with large urban police forces such as the New York City Police Department.

+The Chevrolet Impala was re-designed for the 2006 model year, once again riding on the W-body platform.
 The 9C1 was also included in the redesign, and it received significant upgrades over the previous generation.
 For the 9th generation, the 9C1 was based on the LS trim.
 A 3.9L GM High Value Engine V6 was now the standard and only powerplant, making 242 horsepower and 242 ft-lb of torque.
 It was mated to a 4T65-E HD transmission, which was carried over from the previous generation.
 0-60 time was improved at 8.4 seconds, as was top speed at 139 mph.
 The steel wheels were also a carryover from the 8th generation Impala 9C1, as were the optional hubcaps.
 Traction control was once again unavailable on the 9C1 model.
 The new 9th generation Impala 9C1 featured dual power seats, automatic headlights, cruise control, keyless entry, tire pressure monitor, digital speedometer readout, reinforced front seat frames with a center-mounted crush box, and side curtain airbags (which could also be deleted as an option).
 Like the 8th generation 9C1, the 9th generation version had auxiliary coolers for the engine oil, power steering, and transmission, heavy-duty police calibrated ABS brakes, a heavy duty 4 wheel independent suspension, and a heavy duty cooling system; this time based on the cooling system from the 9th generation Impala SS.
 Additionally, the alternator was upgraded to a heavy duty 150 amp unit and the battery was upgraded to a larger 720cca unit.
 Furthermore, dual exhaust was now standard.
 For 2007, engine output was reduced to 233 hp and 240 ft-lbs of torque.
 2007 models also saw the addition of GM's Active Fuel Management as standard equipment, which shuts off a bank of cylinders to preserve fuel.
 In 2008, the 9C1 became Flex Fuel capable in a move to compete with the Ford Crown Victoria Police Interceptor.
 2008 models also saw the addition of an external trunk lock tumbler.
 Engine output was once again reduced in 2009 to 224 hp and 235 lb-ft of torque, and 9C1's now featured standard dual zone automatic climate control; which would be deleted after 2010.